Effect of finite Reynolds number on self-similar crossing statistics and fractal measurements in turbulence: Results

-where $\hat{s}(f)$ is the Fourier transform of $s(t)$ in frequency or wavenumber space.
-Prior to computing the transform, the signal is filtered using a Hamming window and zero-padded to prevent aliasing in $\hat{s}(f)$.
+The energy spectrum is defined as $E_{TA}(f) \sim \lvert \hat{s}(f) \rvert ^2$, where $\hat{s}(f)$ is the Fourier transform of $s(t)$ in frequency or wavenumber space.
+Prior to computing the transform, $s(t)$ is multiplied by a Hamming window filter whose length matches the domain size $t_{max}$.
+The signal is also zero-padded.
+The window filter and zero-padding mitigate aliasing in $\hat{s}(f)$.

-Using the same format as Fig. \ref{fig:fractal}, the energy spectra are shown in Fig. \ref{fig:spectrum}.
-Spectra for the truncated distributions in Fig. \ref{fig:spectrum}(b) exhibit stronger self-similarity than the box counts in Fig. \ref{fig:fractal}(b).
+Using the same format as Fig. \ref{fig3}, the resulting energy spectra are shown in Fig. \ref{fig4}.
+Spectra for the truncated distributions in Fig. \ref{fig4}(b) exhibit stronger self-similarity than the box counts in Fig. \ref{fig3}(b).
 The Fourier transform efficiently isolates local (in scale) contributions to the variance.
-In contrast, the box-counting effectively measures a cumulative effect capturing all intervals smaller than the given $\Delta t$.
+In contrast, the box-counting measures a cumulative effect capturing all intervals smaller than the given $\Delta t$.
 For the cumulative statistics, the non-power-law behavior is spread across scales to the expected self-similar region.

-The spectral exponent $\beta$ is estimated by fitting the power law $E \sim f^{-\beta}$ to each individual spectrum.
-The dependency of $\beta$ on $\alpha$ is shown in Fig. \ref{fig:spectrum}(c).
+The spectral exponent $\beta_{TA}$ is estimated by fitting the power law $E_{TA} \sim f^{-\beta}$ to each individual spectrum.
+The ``$TA$'' subscript is adopted because $\beta_{TA} \approx 4/3$ observed for turbulent flows differs from the value $\beta \approx 5/3$ for the full signal \cite{Sreenivasan2006}.
+The dependency of $\beta_{TA}$ on $\alpha$ is shown in Fig. \ref{fig4}(c).
 The apparent ``roughness'' of the curves is attributed to the shape of $s(t)$.
 Artificial oscillations appear in the energy spectrum when the sinusoidal basis functions of the Fourier transform are used to decompose the discontinuous signal.
-These oscillations may propagate to $\beta$ as the fitted power law region varies with $\alpha$.
+These oscillations may propagate to $\beta_{TA}$ as the fitted power law region varies with $\alpha$.